mkocovic2/Pybrush/README.md

 # Pybrush
-Pybrush is a python drawing application that allows to draw onto a canvas.
+Pybrush is a python based drawing application that allows users to draw onto a blank canvas.